LuizHelio-Fim/LuizHelio-Fim/README.md

 ## What I Do
 - 💻 Software Development: I have experience in Python, and I'm always exploring new technologies.
-- 🌐 I’m currently learning Java and Bash.
+- 🌐 I’m currently learning Java.
 - 📊 I'm interested in data analysis, machine learning, BackEnd Development and reserch in AI.

 ## Where to Find Me